browserengineering/book/book/scripts.md

 pip install dukpy
 ```

-There may be quirks depending on your implementation, however.
-Instead
+There may be quirks depending on your computer, however.
+You might
-of `pip`, you might have to use `pip3`.
-Or, perhaps, you may not have
+need to install `pip`.
+Instead of `pip`, you might have to use `pip3`.
-`pip` and will instead use `easy_install`.
-Some Linux distributions may
+Or, perhaps, you may have `easy_install` instead of `pip`.
+Some Linux
-package `dukpy` directly.
-If you do your Python programming through an
+distributions may package `dukpy` directly.
+If you do your Python
-IDE, you may need to use your IDE\'s package installer.
-In the worst
+programming through an IDE, you may need to use your IDE\'s package
-case, you might have to build [from
+installer.
+In the worst case, you might have to build [from
 source](https://github.com/amol-/dukpy).

 To test whether you installed DukPy correctly, execute: